-\end{proof} For \Cref{reg_return_spec}, we remark that the same upper bound holds with an extra factor of the maximum degree over the minimum degree for general unweighted graphs; it is similar for the return probability bound in \Cref{reg_return}.
 The upper bound in \Cref{reg_return_spec} could be easily used to get lower bounds on the eigenvalues of $P$.
 To this end, we need \Cref{spec_loc}: \begin{lemma} Let $G$ be a finite, connected, weighted graph.
 We have

 \end{lemma} \begin{proof} Recall that the eigenvalues of $\cq$ are